St. John’s Weekly News

 Prayers and blessings

-Hospitalized/In Need of Healing
+Hospitalized/Recovering or in Need of Healing

 Condolence